Saturday, September 17, 2016

 Grab the download if you think you're tough enough!

 Creatures was released in 1992 by Thalamus and programmed by Philip Watts of WJS Design.
-Yes, he of Leander and Ork, two decent scrolling games you should check out.
+Yes, he of Leander and Ork, two decent scrolling games you should definitely check out.

 Actually, this is quite sadistic!

 Wait!
 It's not screenshot time.
-Oh, no let's jazz this up with a video recording...
+Oh, no, let's jazz this up with a video recording...

 Sexy Pixels & Smooth Audio?

-Righto, let's break up the silence!
+Let's break up the silence!
 The shock of that push scrolling means we have another screenshot...

 The CryptO'pinion?

-At first, I didn't think this would work using the old 90° turns but it works out very nicely.
+At first, I didn't think this would work using 90° turns, but it works out very nicely.
 Movement is performed using a combination of the keyboard and mouse: the keyboard walks and activates switches with the used mouse to aim and shoot.
-As you can imagine, this works well and whenever a bad guy sees you - they actually speak.
+As you can imagine, this works well, and whenever a bad guy sees you, they actually speak.
 This conveniently acts as a nifty "heads-up" alert so you're not taken by surprise.
-So, annihilate them for a gory blood splatter :-)

-The graphics are great but lack variety for both colour and texture, thus things tend to get a little samey after a while.
-Sadly, there is also no map function to help us out - the docs do suggest making your own.
+The graphics are great, but lack variety in both colour and texture, so things tend to look samey after a while.
+Sadly, there is also no map function to help - the docs suggest making your own.
 A very good idea.

-Annex is great.
-I like the way it combines action with adventure but you really need a pen and paper to map it (otherwise, it's easy to get lost!!).
-Far from perfect but fans of the first-person shooter genre should definitely take a look.
+I like the way it combines action with adventure, but you need a pen and paper to map as you explore.
+Far from perfect, but fans of the first-person shooter genre should definitely take a look at this.
+Annex is fantastic!

-* AtariMania has a download available from their Atari ST database.
+• AtariMania has a download available from their Atari ST database.

-* Zogging Hell has a nice selection of the LAPD library.
+• Zogging Hell has a nice selection of the LAPD library.

-Floyd The Droid was developed in 1986 by Paul Lay for Analog Software.
-We're a droid who loves to explore but this trait got him into trouble so now he's stuck inside a (wait for it) topo-dimensional converter.
+Floyd the Droid was developed in 1986 by Paul Lay for Analog Software.
+We're a droid who loves to explore, but this trait got him into trouble, so now he's stuck inside a (wait for it) topo-dimensional converter.
 So you're alone in the void of whatever this existence is and surrounded by weird enemies intent on our death.

-This game is simple, shoot everything - robots, spaceships, C64s, etc. We begin each game with 75% health which increases with enemies killed.
+This game is simple: shoot everything - robots, spaceships, C64s, etc. We begin each game with 75% health, which increases with enemies killed.
 Sadly, it also decreases if you bump into them or if you shoot an Atari logo.
 Kill everything and move on to the next level to do it all over again at a faster rate.
 Don't panic!

 Interestingly, you can hit F1-F6 to start on the following stages: 1, 10, 20, 30.
 40 and 50.
 Loved that!!

-The graphics are basic but it's all about the sprites which are huge and beautiful in their own weird way.
+The graphics are basic, but it's all about the sprites, which are huge and beautiful in their own weird way.
 The music is insanely awesome.
-Insane, because it's so zany and weird yet I leave it playing - I love it.
-There is also speech which is quite superb for such an early ST game and is excellent.
+Insane, because it's so zany and weird, yet I leave it playing - I love it.
+There is also speech, which is quite superb for such an early ST game and is excellent.
 A lot of love went into this.

-Overall, it's a little rough around the edges because it's an early title but this is also a piece of Atari ST history.
-I enjoy frantically blasting a relentless hoard of invading oddities - it never gets old and it's so addictive.
+Overall, it's a little rough around the edges because it's an early title, but this is also a piece of Atari ST history.
+I enjoy frantically blasting a relentless hoard of invading oddities - it never gets old, and it's so addictive.
 This is ancient retro gaming at its best, so hit that fire button and try to last as long as you can!!

-I managed to find the original of Missing One Droid and I just had to buy it!!
+I managed to find the original of Missing One Droid, and I just had to buy it!!

 Sounds immense and it was/is so let's check out a couple of screenshots...

-There are two basic starting positions and faster computers can even crank up the graphical details.
+There are two basic starting positions, and faster computers can even crank up the graphical details.

 The Universe Is Yours!